kigsmtua/hasura-cli-migrations/README.md

-Runs hasura migrations from CLI, usage
+Runs hasura migrations from CLI